 - Check out your local library for many great resources in parenting.
 Your child’s school or daycare may also have resources for improving communication.

 - Work out what your triggers are.
-Those things which stop you from communicating in the way you’d wish and then seek help to work through those.
+Those things which stop you communicating in the way you’d wish and then seek help to work through those.